Garmin's sports watches are completely different athletes to those hailing from Apple or Samsung.

 Garmin Forerunner 935 design: A better everyday companion

-Sure, that doesn’t exactly make it a match for your tailored suit, but for many Garmin watch fans (me included) the sporty look is a kind of badge of honour.
 If anything, it’s a constant reminder to not fall off the training wagon.
-And if you spend more time downing protein shakes than cocktails, it’ll probably be a good match for you too.
+If you spend more time downing protein shakes than cocktails, it’ll probably be a good match for you too.

-The Forerunner 935 has lots of minor improvements over the 735XT (above left).
+The Forerunner 935 has lots of minor improvements over the older 735XT too.
 The screen is slightly larger (particularly handy for the bike leg of a triathlon), the bezel a little less cluttered with symbols and, crucially, the optical heart rate sensor doesn’t protrude as much from the back.

 The extra comfort this provides is quite a big deal, because Garmin wants the Forerunner 935 to be your everyday watch.
-I found the 735XT’s sensor to be a tad uncomfortable for nightly sleep-tracking, but the 935 feels like it could genuinely be a 24/7 watch.
+I found the 735XT’s sensor to be a tad uncomfortable for nightly sleep-tracking, but the 935 feels like a real 24/7 watch.
 Particularly as it also pairs with your phone and serves up basic notifications.

 Garmin Forerunner 935 features: A sports coach on your wrist